A Kalman Filter based Low Complexity Throughput Prediction Algorithm for 5G Cellular Networks: Application: Video Streaming as Case Study

 \subsubsection{Testbed and Simulation Setup}

-To demonstrate the \ac{QoE} performance improvement offered by \ac{KFTP} over other throughput prediction algorithms, we have replaced the harmonic mean based throughput prediction of \ac{FMPC} with each of the throughput prediction algorithms discussed in \sectionlabel\ref{sec:Results}, including our proposed \ac{KFTP}.
+To demonstrate the \ac{QoE} performance improvement offered by \ac{KFTP}, we have replaced the harmonic mean based throughput prediction of \ac{FMPC} with each of the throughput prediction algorithms discussed in \sectionlabel\ref{sec:Results}, including our proposed \ac{KFTP}.
 Our testbed has a video client-server setup as in~\cite{Narayanan2021}\footnote{https://github.com/SIGCOMM21-5G/artifact/tree/main/Video-Streaming} , in which the video server is hosted in an Apache server \cite{Narayanan2021} while the client runs a dash.js video player in a web browser.
-The measured and predicted throughput traces used in our experiment correspond to the \ac{TNSA} dataset, which supports mmWave communication.
+The measured and predicted throughput traces used in our experiment correspond to the TMobile, NSA+LTE (MNWILD-TNSA) dataset, which supports mmWave communication.
 The video used is of 4K resolution~\cite{VideoYoutube2016}, consisting of 6 separate tracks.
-As in~\cite{Narayanan2021}, we have scaled the bitrates of these six tracks to make them commensurate with the high throughput of the 5G mmWave \ac{TNSA} data trace.
+As in~\cite{Narayanan2021}, we have scaled the bitrates of these six tracks to make them commensurate with the high throughput of the MNWILD-TNSA data trace.
 The different bit rates are -- 20 Mbps, 40 Mbps, 60 Mbps, 80 Mbps, 110 Mbps, 160 Mbps.
 The length of this specific video file is 158 seconds, which is broken down into 157 chunks.
 The future chunk length $N_F$ is set to 5, which approximates to $5 \times \frac{158}{157} \simeq $ 5 seconds.
 The values of $\lambda$ and $\mu$ of (\ref{eq:QoE}) are 1 and 160 Mbps, respectively.